Turnitin®

 If you are taken to a previous rubric or grading form, or to see the rubric manager options, click on the list button on the top left-hand side.

-From there, you will be able to create a new rubric (analytic rubric) or grading from (holistic rubric).
+From there, you will be able to create a new rubric (analytic rubric) or grading form (holistic rubric).
 You can also duplicate previously created rubrics or grading form, rename them or delete them.

 Note: You can only delete rubrics or grading form that have not yet been used for marking an assignment.